tony-rowan/secret-santa/README.md

 # Secret Santa

-An to help run a secret santa group.
+An app to help you run a secret santa group.

 ## Requirements